MegEngine/YOLOX/README.md

 ## Introduction
 YOLOX is an anchor-free version of YOLO, with a simpler design but better performance!
 It aims to bridge the gap between research and industrial communities.
 For more details, please refer to our [report on Arxiv](https://arxiv.org/abs/2107.08430).

-This repo is an implementation of [MegEngine](https://github.com/MegEngine/MegEngine) version YOLOX.
+This repo is an implementation of [MegEngine](https://github.com/MegEngine/MegEngine) version YOLOX, there is also a [PyTorch implementation](https://github.com/Megvii-BaseDetection/YOLOX).

 <img src="assets/git_fig.png" width="1000" >